Nandeep2750/nextjs-ts-graphql-demo/README.md

 - Implement Graphql Code Generator to generate Hooks from graphql queries.
 - Implement Toastify for Toast message.
 - Use Generated Hooks for Graphql API calls.
-- Create reusable component and use interface and types to manage props generics
+- Create reusable component and use interface and types to manage props generics.
 - Set Custom 404 page.
 - Implement next-auth.
 - Authentication for routes.
 - Sonarqube Implementation with Docker.
 - Implement sonarqube-scanner.
+- Multilanguage Implementation.
+- Chatbot (One to One Chat & Predefined Question & Answer)

 ## ToDo
-- Multilanguage Implementation.
 - Redux Implementation.
-- Lazy Loading Images
+- Lazy Loading Images.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.